jeffreymattson/MIAI-2024-Customer-Accept-Coupon/README.md

-# MIAI-2024-Customer-Accept-Coupon
+# MLAI-2024-Customer-Accept-Coupon

-Berkeley MIAI Certificate 2024 Will the Customer Accept the Coupon
+Berkeley MLAI Certificate 2024 Will the Customer Accept the Coupon